 Show your audience that you appreciate their support on social media

-These days, it’s not enough to just show your audience who you are and what you’re doing.
+These days, it’s not enough to just show your audience who you are and what you’re doing with simple social media posts.
 Engagement is critical to maintaining a following on social media, and Social Media Day is the perfect time to show your audience how much you appreciate them.
 After all, without an audience, social media isn’t exactly “social” anymore.
 So if you don’t want your online presence to echo into an empty abyss, engage with your audience and build some brand loyalty.

-We know “engage with your audience” probably sounds like vague and overly general advice, but don’t worry, we’ve got you covered.
-Keep reading to learn about some specific ways to utilize Social Media Day and boost your audience engagement.
+We know “engage with your audience” probably sounds like vague and overly general advice for social media users, but don’t worry, we’ve got you covered.
+Keep reading to learn about some specific ways to utilize Social Media Day and boost your audience engagement with social media usage.

 How you can celebrate Social Media Day